Photo of the School Garden at Rosewood Elementary

 In an effort to support and expand the number of sustainable school greening projects throughout the District, LAUSD's Board of Education approved the Sustainable Environment Enhancement Developments for Schools (SEEDS) Program in June 2013.
 SEEDS is a bond funded program that helps create or improve existing school greening projects that directly support school curriculum.
 The SEEDS Program offers a total of $5 million to be distributed equally among the Local Districts.

 The District is taking a national leadership role in making meaningful connections with nature part of the daily lives of the children it serves.
-Its Early Education Center Nature Explore Classrooms are designed to enable the District's youngest learners to acquire a deep, hands-on understanding of the natural world.
-The classrooms feature learning stations with hands-on activities, music, climbing and crawling, building, art, and gardening.
-The outdoor classroom experience has proven to be transformative -- children are calmer and more focused on learning, have fewer injuries and improved problem-solving skills.
-Currently, there are nature explore gardens at three of the District's Early Educational Centers: Brooklyn, 4th Street, and Glassell Park.
-LAUSD won the 2014 Arbor Day Awards' Rachel Carson Award for its work in implementing Nature Explore Classrooms.
+The Early Education Center's (EEC) Nature Explore outdoor learning environments are designed to enable the District's youngest learners to acquire a deep, hands-on understanding of the natural world.
+They feature learning stations with hands-on activities, music, climbing and crawling, building, art, and gardening.
+The outdoor learning environment experience has proven to be transformative -- children are calmer and more focused on learning, have fewer injuries and improved problem-solving skills.

 National Wildlife Federation Schoolyard Habitats